TE

 About Terex Corporation

-Part of the industrials sector, Terex Corporation (TEX) is listed under Farm & Heavy Construction Machinery.
-With a market capitalization of $6.65B, it sits in mid-cap territory.
+Terex Corporation manufactures industrial equipment for materials processing machinery, waste and recycling solutions, mobile elevating work platforms, and equipment for the electric utility industry.
+With a market capitalization of $7.47B, it sits in mid-cap territory.
 The MP segment offers crushers, washing systems, screens, trommels, apron feeders, material handlers, pick and carry cranes, wood processing, biomass and recycling equipment, concrete mixer trucks and concrete pavers, conveyors, and replacement parts under the Terex, Powerscreen, Fuchs, EvoQuip, Canica, Cedarapids, CBI, Simplicity, Franna, Terex Ecotec, Finlay, ProAll, ZenRobotics, Terex Washing Systems, Terex MPS, Terex Jaques, Advance, Bid-Well, MDS, MARCO, MAGNA, Green-Tec, and Terex Recycling Systems brands.

 Key stats